Tencent-backed brokerage poised to raise US$90m in IPO

 The company set its IPO target to US$130.8 million when it officially filed to go public in February.
 This week, it scaled back the size of the share sale after striking a deal to sell US$70 million in stock in a private placement to General Atlantic.

 The listing is the latest in a wave by companies backed by Chinese tech magnate Pony Ma's Tencent, whose investment arm has stakes in more than 100 startups worth US$1 billion or more.
-Sixteen companies Tencent has invested in went public in 2018, a Tencent executive said in February.
+Sixteen companies Tencent has invested in went public in 2018.

-Futu's share sale was arrange by Goldman Sachs Group Inc, UBS Group AG, Credit Suisse Group AG, HSBC Holdings plc and BOCI Asia Ltd. The shares are expected to trade on the Nasdaq Global Market under the ticker "FHL".
+Futu's share sale was arranged by Goldman Sachs, UBS, Credit Suisse, HSBC and BOCI Asia.
+BLOOMBERG